hyper-e/Portfolio/README.md

 Clicking the contact button will prompt you into sending an email right to me.
 Dont be alarm you dont have too if you dont want to but, its there.
-In case the email does show here it is once more just for you er031991@gmail.com
+In case the email does show here it is once more just for you dev.eddie.reta@gmail.com

+This site was created using React.js

 Thank You for checking out my page and have a blessed day.